hibernate/hibernate-search/legacy/integrationtest/performance/orm/readme.md

 ## Description

-The performance tests can be run in two modes, standalone via `TestRunnerStandalone` or in container via `TestRunnerArquillian`.

 The test is controlled by the class `TestScenario` or more precisely by one of its subclasses, which need to be specified via system property `-Dscenario`.
 The test scenario defines the used hibernate configuration, number of threads and test cycles and